Artographer: a Curatorial Interface for Art Space Exploration: Introduction

+We recruited 20 creative community stakeholders (9 with significant art history or media curation expertise) to use Artographer, and to navigate and interrogate it as a computationally-constructed presentation of art.
+As a study instrument, Artographer allowed us to capture, trace, and characterize the ways users interacted with art within the interface.
+Their experiences also contextually grounded our interviews, and through reflective, co-constructive discussions with participants, we collectively reconsider the future of computationally supported ``engagement'' with art and media.

+We report on exploration behaviors and experiences that characterize how participants explored and collected artworks in Artographer.
+We identify four curatorial values enacted in their spatial art explorations: Visibility, Agency, Serendipity, and Friction.
+We consider how these values can guide the design of media distribution systems that support deeper, more reflective~\cite{glinka_critical-reflective_2023, kreminski_reflective_2021} and dialectical~\cite{zhang_searching_2024}, engagements with art.

-To sum, this work contributes... \begin{enumerate} \item an intentionally curated, open-source database of public domain historical artworks, featuring \textasciitilde16,000 images with metadata and \textasciitilde1,640 artist \& keyword text entries, with image, text, and multimodal embedding ectors for every artwork and keyword, \item Artographer, a visual-spatial map interface for exploring historical art space, \item a creative exploration study conducted with n=20 participants, including 9 art history scholars, using Artographer as an experimental substrate to trace and characterize spatial map art exploration, \item values for Curatorial Interface design, as a lens for evaluating systems that select and present artwork, \item considerations for studying creative exploration and designing for responsible AI art curation. \end{enumerate}
+To sum, this work contributes... \begin{enumerate} \item Artographer, an art exploration system that explores using... \begin{enumerate} \item an intentionally curated database of public domain historical artworks, featuring \textasciitilde16,000 images with metadata, \textasciitilde1,640 artist \& keyword text entries, and image, text, and multimodal embedding vectors for every artwork and keyword entry, and \item a zoomable, 2D visual-spatial map interface for exploring art space; \item contextualized image generation---a text-to-image generator that places AI-generated images in conversation with ``nearby'' historical artworks;

+\end{enumerate} \item an empirical study conducted with n=20 participants, including 9 art history scholars, in which we instrument Artographer as a research system for tracing and characterizing how spatial map exploration can shape the reception of artwork, and elicit stakeholder perspectives on use of computational technologies in the curation and presentation of artwork; \item \textit{Visibility}, \textit{Agency}, \textit{Serendipity}, and \textit{Friction} as four curatorial design values, towards reimagining media ecosystems where artistic communities and culture can thrive. \end{enumerate}